 This traditional dugout canoe takes you gliding over shallow, clear waters past brilliant water lilies and papyrus grasses to areas inaccessible by boat.

-Eagle Island Lodge is positioned close to Xaxaba village.
-Fortunate visitors may be invited into a private home to experience aspects of its residents’ way of life.
+Belmond Eagle Island Lodge is positioned close to Xaxaba village.
+On request you may visit the village and you may be invited into a private home to experience aspects of their way of life.
 This is no tourist attraction, but a community of people who have adapted ancient traditions to modern times.